The Math

 Flights

-We are going to combine the total mileage flown across the world from various guests in order to calculate the total carbon footprint of flyingReminder:
+We are going to combine the total mileage flown across the world from

 - 25 guests - 500 km away